emacs-mirror/emacs/mps/manual/source/reference/index.rst

         :ref:`topic-scanning`.

     .. note::

+        If your reference is :term:`tagged <tagged reference>`, you must remove the tag before calling :c:func:`MPS_FIX12`, and restore the tag to the (possibly updated) reference afterwards.

         In the common case where the scan method does not need to do anything between :c:func:`MPS_FIX1` and :c:func:`MPS_FIX2`,